 Also keep in mind that some cheaper bikes are manual, using friction on the wheel to create resistance.
 However, most better-quality bikes are electric, which allows the user to vary resistance subtly.
 With programmed workouts, this resistance can emulate a ride through the mountains or a dash across the plains, depending on your whim.
 Resistance can be provided by friction, air, a flywheel or magnets; the latter two are the best choices.

-A rowing machine emulates the strokes of racing scull crew, rather than the paddling of a canoeist.
-It provides a full workout for your upper and lower body, and is the perfect exercise for paddlers when they can't get out on the water.
+A rowing machine emulates the strokes of sculling (rowing crew), rather than the paddling of a canoeing.
+It provides a full workout for your upper and lower body, and is the perfect exercise for rowers when they can't get out on the water.
 It's also a low-impact workout, and gentle on the joints.

 What to Look for